-It was only about 7°C in the backyard today (45°F), but it was enough for the bees in Hive #2 to bring in some pollen for the first time this year.
+It was only about 7°C in the backyard today (45°F), but it was enough for the bees in one of my hives to bring in some pollen for the first time this year.

-I like this photo from Hive #1 because it shows how fuzzy all the bees are now:
+I like this photo because it shows how fuzzy all the bees are now:

-A friend of ours gave us these crocuses today.
-The bees were on them as soon as Jenny put them in the ground, but bees from Hive #2 were bringing in loads more pollen than could be had from the few flowers in our yard.
-One of neighbours must have planted a forest of flowers.
+A friend of mine gave me these crocuses today.
+The bees were on them as soon as I put them in the ground, but the bees were bringing in loads more pollen than could be had from the few flowers in our yard.
+One of my neighbours must have planted a forest of flowers.

-I noticed the pollen on the bees today while I was adding some peppermint oil to the syrup in our newly installed jar feeders (which replaced the leaky hive top feeders).
-I noticed the bees didn’t seem interested in the syrup from the original hive top feeders and I could tell they hadn’t touched a drop of syrup from the jar feeders.
+I noticed the pollen on the bees today while I was adding some peppermint oil to the syrup in my newly installed jar feeders.
+I noticed the bees didn’t seem interested in the syrup from the original hive top feeders I had installed and I could tell they hadn’t touched a drop of syrup from the jar feeders.
 So I decided to add pure peppermint oil to the mix in the hopes that it might entice them to sample the syrup.
-(I also gave Hive #2 a pollen patty and a candy cake just for kicks.)
+(I also gave one of the hives a pollen patty and a candy cake just for kicks.)
 The next batch of syrup will have anise seed oil, which apparently drives them wild.

 April 19th, 2011: The sun came out today after some heavy wind and rain that washed away what I hope is the last of the snow.
 The temperature went up to 11°C (51°F).
 I scraped out some dead stinky bees and debris from the bottom boards of both hives.
 One hasn’t been too active around its bottom entrance this year.
 The other hive is a different story.

 I still don’t know where they’re getting the pollen, but I’m impressed.